Cossie01/Fundamentals-of-Data-Analysis-Assessment/README.md

 In order to view the notebook you will need to download it from this repository and open it in Juypter.
 Jupyter notebook/lab is installed with the introduction of the Anaconda program.
 If unfamiliar with these programms, it is also possible to view a static version using my direct link to my git hub (https://github.com/Cossie01/Fundamentals-of-Data-Analysis-Assessment).

-Furthermore, all images and reference can be located in a separate markdown file with the name References.
+Furthermore, all images and reference can be located in a separate markdown file with the name References as well as some Rough work of my code that didnt work or thought I would use at different stage.
+This is called the RW.ipnb

 ## Matplotlib